Ansonious/rsb-channels/info.md

 `Community Manager`: In charge of Public Relations.

+`Mentor`: Guides who can help with general game-related and class related questions.

 `Clan & Ranks`: PM any of our moderators to apply for these roles.

 Some of the roles are there for notification purposes only.
 For example: `@Patch`